Skip to main content

 CREATE PUBLICATION upgrade_pub FOR ALL TABLES, ALL SEQUENCES;

-Why it's useful: Zero-downtime upgrades and failover get safer.
-The behavioral catch is that sequences sync only when REFRESH SEQUENCES runs — they do not track continuously.
-Build the call into cutover runbooks, immediately before promoting the subscriber.
-For the deeper walkthrough including pg_subscription_rel query patterns, see Postgres 19 Feature Preview: Sequence Synchronization for Logical Replication.
+My verdict: zero-downtime upgrades and failover get meaningfully safer.
+The behavioral catch worth circling: sequences sync only when REFRESH SEQUENCES runs.
+They do not track continuously.
+So build the call into cutover runbooks, right before promoting the subscriber, or you'll re-discover the same primary-key violation the feature was meant to prevent.

 MultiXact ceiling, eliminated